 Marron has performed with The Cleveland Orchestra, The Canton Symphony, The Amherst Chamber Orchestra, Red (an orchestra), The Alliance Symphony Orchestra, The Manhattan Contemporary Ensemble, The Oberlin Contemporary Ensemble, the Deadalus New Music Group and has been a featured soloist with the Stow Symphony Orchestra.
 He has appeared in live radio broadcast in New York, Maryland and Ohio.

 His debut recording “Spring Rising” features original works as well as premiere recordings of works by Roger Zahab, Nikola Resanovic and Ursula Mamlok.
 His CD “Six Poems for the Angels” consists of works by the South American masters Antonio Lauro, Agustin Barrios and Jorge Morel as well as the original title track.
 “James Marron Live” was recorded in Guzzetta Recital Hall in Akron, OH.
 “In the Kitchen” is a recording of original songs that explore popular styles.

 Marron co-founded The Canton Guitar Society and frequently leads outreach programs for local Middle and High School students.
 He is the director The Akron Guitar Orchestra.

 The author of guitar methods: “Guitar Styles”, “The Classical Guitar Primer” and “The Classical Guitar Method”, Marron has held teaching posts at Ashland University, The Cleveland Institute of Music Prep.
-Dept., Baldwin Wallace Prep.
-Dept. and the Western Reserve Academy.
-He is currently on the faculty of The University of Akron, OH. and Guitar Instructor at The College of Wooster.
+Dept., Baldwin Wallace College Prep.
+Dept., and the Western Reserve Academy.
+He is currently Chair of the Guitar Department at The University of Akron, OH. and Guitar Instructor at The College of Wooster.